Instagram is still the search engine to watch.

 Outside of tools, you can use the Explore Page yourself to find relevant hashtags.

-When you navigate to the page, the sectioned titled “Tags” at the top will show you a list of hashtags related to the topic you typed into the search bar.
+When you navigate to the page, the section titled “Tags” at the top will show you a list of hashtags related to the topic you typed into the search bar.
 In addition to revealing popular related hashtags, you’ll also see how the number of posts for each.

 This can be extremely valuable information to have.
 Generally speaking, you want to avoid using very popular hashtags, as your chances for surfacing for them are much slimmer.
 Hashtags related to a specific niche could have a decisively smaller following, but end up more effective for your brand and audience.